italianloverboy/VideoPlaylistDownloader/README.md

 # VPD - Video Playlist Downloader

 A simple, user-friendly graphical interface (GUI) for the powerful `yt-dlp` command-line tool.
-Built to make video downloading easy for everyone.
+Built to make video and playlist bulk downloading easy for everyone that is sick of shareware freemium BS.

 ![Screenshot of VPD](Screenshot.png)